elie29/store/README.md

 Now BasicStore could be injected in any service or container.
 It is also possible to :

-1. create an instance of the store in order to be shared across the application.
+1. Create an instance of the store in order to be shared across the application.
-2. create for each module its own instance of store.
+2. Create for each module its own instance of store.

-Store instances are isolated and does not share any data between them.
+Store instances are isolated and **DOES NOT share** any data between them.

 ### Store Management in Angular Service